Qman611/BioInternshipPortal/README.md

 - [ ] Filter job listings

 ## Install Guide BioInternshipPortal 1.0
-PRE-REQUISITES
+PRE-REQUISITES:
 	* A linux machine capable of running PHP and MariaDB

-DEPENDENCIES
+DEPENDENCIES:
 	* PHP of version 7.2 or higher
 	* MariaDB of version 10.2 or higher
 	* PhpMyAdmin of version 4.6.6 or higher

-DOWNLOAD INSTRUCTIONS
+DOWNLOAD INSTRUCTIONS:
 	* Download the repository from Github to th intended download location

-INSTALLATION
+INSTALLATION:
 	* Copy files from view folder to {/var/www/html} on the server
 	* Set up MariaDB on port 3306 with username of {portal_user} and password {portal-password}
 	* Import {BioInternshipPortal_db.sql} into PhpMyAdmin.
 This will set up the tables with test data.